uselagoon/lagoon/docs/administering-lagoon/rbac.md

 #### Platform-Wide Owner

-The platform-wide owner has access to every Lagoon Group, like the group owner role, and can be used if you need a user that needs access to everything but you don't want to assign the user to every Group.
+The platform-wide owner has access to every Lagoon group, like the group owner role, and can be used if you need a user that needs access to everything but you don't want to assign the user to every group.

 ### Group Roles

 #### Owner

-The owner role can do everything within a Group and its associated Projects.
+The owner role can do everything within a group and its associated Projects.
 They can add manage users of group.
 Be careful with this role, it can delete projects and production environments!

 #### Maintainer

-The maintainer role can do everything within a Group and its associated Projects except deleting the project itself or the production environment.
+The maintainer role can do everything within a group and its associated Projects except deleting the project itself or the production environment.
 They can add manage users of group.

 #### Developer

-The developer role has ssh access only to development environments.
+The developer role has SSH access only to development environments.
 This role cannot access, update or delete the production environment.
 They can run a sync task with the production environment as a source, but not as the destination.
-Cannot manage users of Group.
+Cannot manage users of a group.

 {% hint style="danger" %}
-IMPORTANT: This role does not prevent the deployment of the production environment as a deployment is triggered via a Git Push!
+IMPORTANT: This role does not prevent the deployment of the production environment as a deployment is triggered via a Git push!
 You need to make sure that your Git server prevents these users to push into the branch defined as production environment.
 {% endhint %}

 #### Reporter

 The reporter role has view access only.
 They cannot access any environments via SSH or make modifications to them.
-They can run Cache Clear Task.
-This role is mostly used for Stakeholders to have access to Lagoon UI and Logging.
+They can run cache-clear tasks.
+This role is mostly used for stakeholders to have access to Lagoon UI and logging.

 #### Guest

-The guest role has the same privileges as the Reporter role listed above.
+The guest role has the same privileges as the reporter role listed above.

 Here is a table that lists the roles and the access they have: